Large-scale peculiar velocities in the universe: Introduction

 Early observational efforts, though constrained by limited data, provided the first hints of systematic motions.
 The seminal work of Vera Rubin and collaborators in the mid-1970s, known as the {\it Rubin-Ford effect}, first suggested a large-scale anisotropy in the cosmic expansion, pointing to a collective motion of galaxies relative to the rest frame of the Cosmic Microwave Background (CMB)~\cite{1976AJ.....81..687R,1976AJ.....81..719R}.
 A decade later, the seminal \textit{Seven Samurai} survey revealed evidence for a massive, unseen gravitational concentration dubbed the ``Great Attractor'', whose influence extended over a vast region of the local universe~\cite{1987ApJ...313...42D,1988ApJ...326...19L}.
 This discovery established that peculiar velocities are a powerful probe of the universe's mass distribution on scales far larger than those accessible by traditional galaxy surveys.

 In standard cosmology, bulk flows are believed to be a natural consequence of structure formation.
 Tiny density perturbations in the primordial universe gradually grew through the physical mechanism of \textit{gravitational (or Jeans) instability}, pulling matter towards overdense regions and gradually creating the large-scale structures we observe today, like the galaxy clusters and the superclusters.
 The enhanced gravitational pull from these structures generated the observed peculiar-velocity fields, driving the motion of the individual galaxies and creating the reported large-scale flows~\cite{1976ApJ...205..318P,1980lssu.book.....P}.
 The magnitude and direction of these flows provide a dynamic window to survey the distribution of both the luminous and the dark matter.
 However, despite a general consensus on the existence and the direction of these bulk motions, significant discrepancies still persist in their reported amplitudes and coherence scales.
 These inconsistencies, particularly the reports of extremely fast flows extending over unusually large distances, remain a source of contention and an active area of investigation within the cosmological community.
+A detailed discussion of these discrepancies and the tension they create with the standard model is presented in \S~9.3 and \S~9.4.